harrysahn/STATS220/index.md

 ## How I created the zombie brain meme...

 Bit of background before diving in the code.
-The motivation for this meme was to serve as a reminder for students with *more than one deadline* to pace themselves and make sure not to leave everything until the due date!
+The motivation for this meme was to serve as a reminder for students ~~and myself~~ with *more than one deadline* to pace themselves and make sure not to leave everything until the due date!

 **Always start earlier and avoid unnecessary stress!**